Formulir Kontak

 When Selim died suddenly in September 1520, Süleyman rode from Manisa to Istanbul in nine days and took the throne without opposition.
 He was twenty-six, tall, with a long face, thin mustache, and piercing eyes that Europeans later described as “melancholy yet fierce.”
 His first act was typical: he executed seven grandees who might have challenged him, then pardoned the rest of the court.
 Mercy after ruthlessness would become his signature.

-Süleyman did not waste time.
+Suleiman the Magnificent moved quickly after taking the throne, launching campaigns that would expand the Ottoman Empire into Central Europe and the Middle East.
 In 1521, he marched on Belgrade, the key fortress guarding the Danube plain.
 The city fell after a three-week bombardment; the victory opened the Balkans wide.
 In 1522, he took Rhodes from the Knights of St. John after a six-month siege that cost thousands of lives on both sides.
 The knights were allowed to leave with their banners and relics—an act of calculated chivalry that earned him admiration even from enemies.

 The most shocking campaign came in 1526.
 Süleyman led an army of perhaps 100,000 men against Hungary.
 At Mohács (August 29, 1526), the Hungarian army—poorly led and outnumbered—was annihilated in two hours.
 King Louis II drowned while fleeing the battlefield.
 The battle broke the Kingdom of Hungary as a unified state; Buda fell the next year.
 Süleyman installed John Zápolya as vassal king in eastern Hungary while Ferdinand of Habsburg claimed the western part.
 The Ottoman–Habsburg rivalry, which would last until the 18th century, was born.